Tsuk1ko/nhentai-helper/README.md

 ### Advance Settings

 - **nHentai download host**
   Choose a host for downloading nHentai images.
 Only available on nHentai.
+  Currently, nHentai CDNs are not fully synchronized, so it is recommended to use "Auto".
 - **Custom download URL**
   Generally, you don't need to provide this unless you have a special requirement or the script cannot automatically obtain the image URL on the mirror site.
   Provide a URL containing the following placeholder: